the-goldengate/seattle-airbnb/README.md

-# **📝 Optimasi Kampanye Pemasaran dengan Memprediksi Potensi Superhost untuk Meningkatkan Kepuasan Tamu dan Pendapatan Airbnb - by The Golden Gate**
+# **📝 Optimizing Marketing Campaigns by Predicting Superhost Potential to Increase Guest Satisfaction and Revenue on Airbnb - by The Golden Gate**

 **✅ Members of The Golden gate ✅**